 The photos of the man tend to evoke a masculine reverence in the hearts of red blooded American and British males.
 A type of reverence that has to do with a subconscious longing for the days when guys didn’t wear skinny jeans and demand gluten-free everything.
 In these photographs we see a man with a big bushy beard; a pipe protruding from his mouth; or standing confidently— in the familiar “Captain Morgan” position— with his rifle slung over his shoulder and a wide grin on his face with a picturesque rugged landscape in the background.
 The image of Meinertzhagen, in sum, was in every sense of the term, “Gentleman Savage”.

-Confirmations of Meinertzhagen’s travels to the countries he wrote about (military records, foreign cables, etc.) seemed to provide plenty of reasons to believe the wild and outlandish accounts often found in his writings: In 1910, Meinertzhagen claims he found himself on a derailed train that slides off of a cliff until it dangled halfway over the precipice.
-He spots a girl clinging desperately to the outboard— legs dangling over the abyss— and in complete disregard for his own preservation, Richard rescues the girl and escapes mere moments before the rest of the train falls completely off the mountain (15).
+Confirmations of Meinertzhagen’s travels to the countries he wrote about (military records, foreign cables, etc.) seemed to provide plenty of reasons to believe the wild and outlandish accounts often found in his writings: In 1910 while in Greece, Meinertzhagen claims he found himself on a derailed train that had slid off of a cliff until it dangled halfway over the precipice.
+He spotted a girl clinging desperately to the outboard— legs dangling over the abyss— and in complete disregard for his own preservation, Richard rescued the girl and escaped mere moments before the rest of the train fell completely off the mountain (15).
 Deep in the bush of Africa once again during World War I, a German officer is having a solo Christmas feast in his tent when Richard bursts through with his rifle and puts a hole in the man’s chest, causing him to slump dead onto his plate.
 Richard then takes a seat, tells the deceased “Why waste a good dinner?” and finishes the food himself (16) (17).
 Five years before the Second World War, Richard meets Adolf Hitler during an intel-gathering trip to Berlin, and writes in his diary that he regrets not having the political foresight to have shot him with the revolver he carried in his pocket while he had the chance (18).

 It would be fair to say that Richard Meinertzhagen loved writing as much as he loved birds and almost as much as he loved adventure.
 His published works include: Nicoll’s Birds of Egypt (1930), The Life of a Boy (1947), Birds of Arabia (1954), Kenya Diary 1902-1906 (1957), Middle East Diary 1917-1956 (1959), Pirates & Predators: The Piratical & Predatory Habits of Birds (1959), Army Diary 1899-1926 (1960), and Diary of a Black Sheep (1964).